Central Illinois' On-Line Broadcast Museum

 WCHU Increases Local Origination

 Local origination was split between WICS and WCHU/WICD and featured newscasters such as Douglas Kimball and the "Standard Oil News at 6 PM and 10 PM" from WICS-TV.
-The need for local origination became obvious and the construction of studios was completed within the small confines of the Inman Hotel in downtown Champaign.
-Localizing the WCHU product it could better attract a Champaign-Urbana audience to add to the audience of WICS in Springfield and help bring even more viewers to the total audience of the central Illinois NBC affiliates.
+The need for local origination became obvious, and studios were constructed within the small confines of the Inman Hotel in downtown Champaign.
+Localizing the WCHU product could better attract a Champaign-Urbana audience and local advertisers to add to the audience of WICS in Springfield and help bring even more viewers to the total audience of the central Illinois NBC affiliates.

 The Dunkel/Eaton Report on WCHU/WICD

-With the addition of studio hardware at WCHU, local News at WCHU/WICD would be provided by the Dunkel/Eaton Report which originated in both Danville and Champaign.
-Dunkel was in Danville and Eaton was in Champaign.
+With the addition of studio hardware at WCHU, local News at WCHU/WICD would be provided by the Dunkel/Eaton Report, which originated in Danville and Champaign.
+Dunkel was in Danville, and Eaton was in Champaign.
 It was a local version of NBC's Huntley/Brinkley Report.

 The complexities of pulling off such a news broadcast from two different locations would have been a great challenge and one requiring great coordination of skills from both stations.
-Since WICD received programming from WCHU, to broadcast the Champaign side of the broadcast was to operate as normal.
+Since WICD received programming from WCHU, the Champaign side of the broadcast was to operate as normal.
 For WCHU to broadcast the Danville side of the local news broadcast, WCHU would have to reverse the process and re-broadcast the signal of WICD.
 One could only imagine the technical nightmare this would have created for operators at the time.
+It's unknown as to how long this newscast arrangement was utilized, but it certainly wasn't being used any later than 1963.

 Children Programming at WCHU and WICD

 Keith Page, a long-time weathercaster, began at WCHU as a puppeteer on Uncle Otto's General Store and the alter egos of "Honk and Toot."
-Keith was also a booth announcer at the station and pre-recorded all of the commercial station breaks, and became a weathercaster when weather "girl" Carol Fisher left the station in 1964.
+Keith was also a booth announcer, pre-recorded all commercial station breaks, and became a weathercaster when weather "girl" Carol Fisher left the station in 1964.
+See the pictures in the gallery above.

 WCHU and WICD Network Programming

-Through 1964, the stations would broadcast almost all of the WICS programs including those from NBC.
-Local commercials would be inserted over the WICS local commercials, by cutting off the simulcast of WICS and airing local commercials which mainly consisted of slides, pictures of TV cards, and live audio commercials read by a local announcer.
-After the local commercial(s), the simulcast would continue and the WCHU/WICD broadcast would rejoin the WICS signal.
+Through 1964, the stations would broadcast almost all of the WICS programs, including those from NBC.
+Local commercials would be inserted over the WICS local commercials by cutting off the simulcast of WICS and airing local commercials, mainly consisting of slides, pictures of TV cards, and live audio commercials read by a local announcer.
+After the local commercial(s), the simulcast would continue, and the WCHU/WICD broadcast would rejoin the WICS signal.

-Here's Douglas Kimball in a closeup from the ad to the right.
-He was actually in Springfield, but it appears that at least part of the newscast originated in Champaign with local news and weather
+Here's Douglas Kimball, who was actually in Springfield, but it appears that at least part of the newscast originated in Champaign with local news and weather

 (from the Urbana Courier)